RamisaFarhatNoor/Ecommerce/README.md

 # Ecommerce with Linear Regression
 This repository contains a data analysis project that focuses on predicting the yearly amount spent by customers using linear regression.
-We also explore the importance of different features in the model and determine whether some of them are disruptive to the model's performance.
+Also explore the importance of different features in the model and determine whether some of them are disruptive to the model's performance.

 ## Table of Contents